LCC-CIT/CIS195-CourseMaterials/index.md

 - Lecture Notes
   - [Publishing to a Web Server, Review](https://lcc-cit.github.io/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W05-D1-UploadToWebServer+Review)
   - [How to upload your site to citstudent](https://lcc-cit.github.io/CIS195-CourseMaterials/Lessons/UploadingWebSites.html)
+- Midterm Quiz
+  See the syllabus for details about the time and place of the midterm quiz.

 ## 6. Page Layout with CSS